 If the entry is an expression in parentheses, then the function column(N) may be used to indicate the value in column N. That is, column(1) refers to the first item read, column(2) to the second, and so on.
 The special symbols \$1, \$2, ... are shorthand for column(1), column(2) ...
 The function valid(N) tests whether the value in the Nth column is a valid number.
 If each column of data in the input file contains a label in the first row rather than a data value, this label can be used to identify the column on input and/or in the plot legend.
 The column() function can be used to select an input column by label rather than by column number.
-For example, if the data file contains then the following plot commands are all equivalent
+For example, if the data file contains then the following plot commands are all equivalent plot 'datafile' using 3:1, '' using 3:2 plot 'datafile' using (column("Age")):(column(1)), \ , , using (column("Age")):(column(2)) plot 'datafile' using "Age":"Height", '' using "Age":"Weight"

-'''

 Height Weight Age val1 val1 val1

-'''

 The full string must match.
 Comparison is case-sensitive.
-To use the column labels in the plot legend, use set key autotitle columnhead.
+To use column labels in the plot legend, use set key autotitle columnhead.

-In addition to the actual columns 1...N in the input data file, gnuplot presents data from several "pseudo-columns" that hold bookkeeping information.
+In addition to the actual columns 1...N in the input data file, gnuplot presents data from several "pseudocolumns" that hold bookkeeping information.
 E.g. \$0 or column(0) returns the sequence number of this data record within a dataset.
 Please see pseudocolumns (p.
-94).
+99).